denten-books/plain-text/0-intro.md

 yet something entirely different to a librarian.

 The **fourth chapter** moves from the screen to machine internals.
-Somewhere between sites of storage and projection, the computed sign underwent series of transformations.
+Somewhere between sites of storage and projection, the computed sign underwent a series of transformations.
 These transformations usually pass under the rubric of "formatting."
 The development of the formatting layer commenced with several "control characters" included in the machine alphabets that followed Morse code.
 Initially, these characters were limited in function to actions like